 4. Toxic Work Environment

-Workplace dynamics significantly influence individual psychological well-being.
+Workplace environment significantly influence individual psychological well-being.
 Environments characterised by discrimination, bullying, or consistent unprofessional behaviour represent fundamental ethical violations requiring immediate strategic intervention.

 Toxicity Warning Signals: